woowclub/iframe-integration/Integration/README.md

 When a user is making an analysis, we recommend products to her/him.
 To track revenue resulting from these recommendations, each purchase must be analysed if it contains a product that was recommended by us.

-Wheneber a user finishes an analysis (`analyse_finished`) and in addition whenever a user opens their result page (`result_page_opened`), we send a post message to the outer page.
+Whenever a user finishes an analysis (`analyse_finished`) and in addition whenever a user opens their result page (`result_page_opened`), we send a post message to the outer page.
 This message contains the products that were recommended to the user.
 You can store this information in the local storage of the user's browser and use it to track purchases.